trivoallan/edx-platform/docs/en_us/course_authors/source/Peer_Assessments/PeerAssessment.rst

 	                off on tangents.
 Stays completely focused on topic and task.</explanation>
 	      </option>
 	    </criterion>

+   .. note:: For criteria, the name of each criterion doesn't appear in the student view, but the prompt text does.
+The system uses the name for identification.
+For options, both the name and the explanation appear in the student view.

 #.
 Under the opening ``<criterion>`` tag, replace the text between the ``<name>`` tags with the name of your criterion.
 Then, replace the text between the ``<prompt>`` tags with the description of that criterion.

 #.
 Inside the first ``<option>`` tag, replace the value for ``points`` with the number of points that you want this option to receive.